fbpx

 Free Spanish Weather Chart – Weather Words in Spanish – Fun Bilingual Lesson Plans

-In this post: Get your free Spanish weather chart and use it in your bilingual lesson plans for kids.
+In this post: Learn all about the weather in Spanish!
+Get a free Spanish weather chart and use it in your bilingual lesson plans for kids.
 Learn new Spanish vocabulary to help you discuss the weather.
 Post contains affiliate links for your convenience.

 Spanish Weather Words

-Once you get your printable weather chart all set up, it’s time to learn and practice new Spanish vocabulary.
+First, let’s get started by learning some important weather words in Spanish.
 Some of these words can be used every day where you live to talk about the weather in Spanish.
 You can engage your children with art projects, books and other pictures to explore any weather words that you don’t get to see at your home.

 • Sun: el sol